424 The Greatest Wisdom Is to Look Up to God and Rely on Him

-1 No matter how many truths a person understands, how many duties they fulfill, nor how much they experience while fulfilling those duties; no matter how great or small a person’s stature nor in what environment they find themselves, what they cannot do without is looking up to God and relying on Him in all they do.
+1 No matter how many truths a person understands, how many duties they fulfill, nor how much they experience while fulfilling those duties; no matter how great or small a person’s stature, nor in what environment they find themselves, what they cannot do without is looking up to God and relying on Him in all they do.
 This is the greatest wisdom.
 Even if a person has understood many truths, should they not rely on God?
-Some people, who have had faith in God for a longer time, understand some truths and undergo several trials.
-They might have a bit of practical experience, but they do not understand how to look up to God and rely on Him.
+There are some people who have believed in God for a longer time, who understand some truths and have undergone several trials; they might have a bit of practical experience, but they do not understand how to look up to God and rely on Him.
 Do such people possess wisdom?
-They are the most foolish of people: They think themselves clever, and do not fear God and shun evil.
+They are the most foolish of people: They think themselves clever, yet do not fear God and shun evil.

-Adapted from “Believers First Need to See Through the Evil Trends of the World” in Records of Christ’s Talks
+Adapted from “Believers Must Begin by Seeing Through the World’s Evil Trends” in Records of Christ’s Talks